Patient Info

 Due to limited time and resources, it may not be possible to provide multiple procedures in a single visit.
 The first priority will be to address the most critical need and if additional procedures are desired, patients can return for the 2nd day of the clinic.

-We do NOT provide full dentures, root canals on molars, crowns, extractions of unexposed wisdom teeth, orthodontics/braces, implants, impactions.
-We do not do comprehensive eye exams, provide contacts or contact prescriptions, or do on-site vision or hearing procedures or surgeries.
+We do NOT provide full dentures, root canals on molars, crowns, extractions of unexposed wisdom teeth, orthodontics/braces, implants, or impactions.
+We do not do on-site hearing procedures or surgeries.
 Narcotics will not be dispensed.

 If receiving dental services, you will undergo a simple medical exam at the start of your Mission of Mercy Pittsburgh experience.
 Some things that could prevent you from being treated include having a fever at the time of treatment, uncontrollable or abnormally high blood pressure, or excessive bleeding in the past.